Exclusive vector-toponium photoproduction in hadronic collisions: Summary

 \section{Summary}

 Although the formation of a toponium state in $e^-e^+$ collisions had been predicted many years ago, the discovery of the top quark with a large mass and rapid decay have reduced the interest about the associated bound state during the last three decades.
 The situation has recently changed with the observation in $pp$ collisions at the LHC of a substantial excess of events near the kinematical $t\bar{t}$ threshold, which are consistent with the formation of a pseudoscalar $\eta_t$ toponium state.
 Such events have been observed in inclusive processes, where both incident protons fragment in the collision.
 Considering the large background present in these processes, in Ref. \cite{Francener:2025tor} the authors have proposed the analysis of the $\eta_t$ production in exclusive hadronic interactions, where the incident hadrons remain intact and two rapidity gaps are present in the final state, providing a cleaner environment to separate the toponium state.
-In this paper, we expand the analysis of exclusive processes as a way to searching for toponium and perform an exploratory study of the exclusive photoproduction of a vector toponium $\psi_t$ state.
+In this paper, we expand the analysis of exclusive processes as a way to searching for toponium and perform { an exploratory study} of the exclusive photoproduction of a vector toponium $\psi_t$ state.
 Differently from the $\eta_t$ state, which can be exclusively produced by photon - photon and gluon - gluon interactions, the vector state can only be produced by photon - Pomeron interactions.
 In this paper, we have considered the $k_T$ - factorization formalism to describe the exclusive $\psi_t$ photoproduction and presented predictions for $pp$ and $pPb$ collisions at the LHC and FCC energies, derived assuming a Gaussian ansatz for the light - cone wave function of meson and considering different parameterizations for the unintegrated gluon distribution.
 In particular, we presented results for the rapidity distributions and estimates for the total cross - sections considering the typical rapidity ranges covered by central and forward detectors.
-Our results indicated that the cross - sections are of the order of few ab at the LHC, increasing to some dozen of ab at the FCC.
-Considering the expected luminosities at the HL - LHC run and at the FCC, our results strongly motivate a more detailed analysis of the process, taking into account of e.g. realistic experimental cuts.
-Such a study is currently being performed, and the results are expected to be released soon.
+Our results indicated that the cross - sections are of the order of few ab at the LHC, increasing to some dozen of ab at the FCC. { Considering the expected luminosities at the HL - LHC run and at the FCC and the quarkonium decay into dileptons, our results indicated that a future experimental separation of this final state will be, in principle, a very hard task.
+Such result motivates a more detailed analysis of the process, considering new strategies to separate the associated events as well as taking into account of e.g. realistic experimental cuts.
+Such a study is currently being performed, and the results are expected to be released soon.}